 - After that, insert that piece into the bottom chamber.

-- prevent any unnecessary contacts with the eggs.
+- prevent any unnecessary contact with the eggs.

 - give the eggs some filtration.